BetaJester/binaryizer/README.md

 ## Usage

-Very simple, your class or struct needs one or two functions/methods, `binaryize` and `debinaryize`.
+Very simple - your class or struct needs one or two functions/methods, `binaryize` and `debinaryize`.

 **As class methods**